papiodesu/leptos_book/src/async/11_suspense.md

 }
 ```

-Every time one of the resources is reloading, the 「"Loading..."」 fallback will show again.
+Every time one of the resources is reloading, the ""Loading..."" fallback will show again.

 This inversion of the flow of control makes it easier to add or remove individual resources, as you don’t need to handle the matching yourself.
 It also unlocks some massive performance improvements during server-side rendering, which we’ll talk about during a later chapter.

-Using 「<Suspense/>」 also gives us access to a useful way to directly 「.await」 resources, allowing us to remove a level of nesting, above.
-The 「Suspend」 type lets us create a renderable 「Future」 which can be used in the view:
+Using "<Suspense/>」 also gives us access to a useful way to directly 「.await」 resources, allowing us to remove a level of nesting, above.
+The 「Suspend」 type lets us create a renderable 「Future" which can be used in the view:

 ```rust
 view! {